NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/make-chm/create-chm.md

 </div>

-## Create a lidar-derived Canopy Height Model (CHM)
+## Create a Lidar-derived Canopy Height Model (CHM)

-The National Ecological Observatory Network (NEON) will provide lidar-derived data products as one of its many free ecological data products.
-These products will come in the
-<a href="http://trac.osgeo.org/geotiff/" target="_blank">GeoTIFF</a>
-format, which is a .tif raster format that is spatially located on the earth.
+The National Ecological Observatory Network (NEON) provides lidar-derived data products including the 1) Digital Terrain Model and Digital Surface Model (DTM/DSM), 2) Slope and Aspect, and 3) Ecosystem Structure or Canopy Height Model (CHM).
+These products come in the GeoTIFF format, which is a .tif raster format that is spatially located on the earth.

 In this tutorial, we create a Canopy Height Model.
-The
-<a href="https://www.neonscience.org/chm-dsm-dtm-gridded-lidar-data" target="_blank">Canopy Height Model (CHM)</a>,
-represents the heights of the trees on the ground.
+The <a href="https://www.neonscience.org/chm-dsm-dtm-gridded-lidar-data" target="_blank">Canopy Height Model (CHM)</a>, represents the heights of the trees on the ground.
 We can derive the CHM by subtracting the ground elevation from the elevation of the top of the surface (or the tops of the trees).

 We will use the `terra` R package to work with the the lidar-derived Digital Surface Model (DSM) and the Digital Terrain Model (DTM).

-    # Load needed packages
+    # Load needed packages and set API token

     library(terra)

     library(neonUtilities)

+    token <- Sys.getenv("NEON_TOKEN")

-Set the working directory so you know where to download data.
+Set the data directory where downloaded data will be saved.

-    wd="~/data/" #This will depend on your local environment
+    data_dir="~/data/" #This will depend on your local environment

-    setwd(wd)

 We can use the `neonUtilities` function `byTileAOP` to download a single DTM and DSM tile at SJER.
 Both the DTM and DSM are delivered under the <a href="https://data.neonscience.org/data-products/DP3.30024.001" target="_blank">Elevation - LiDAR (DP3.30024.001)</a> data product.